-Exchangeable Notes
+Exchangeable notes

 The Group originally issued US\$115.0 million of 30-year exchangeable senior notes in 2015.
-The notes are senior unsecured obligations and accrue interest at an annual rate of 4%, payable semiannually in arrears.
+The notes are senior unsecured obligations and accrue interest at an annual rate of 4%, payable semi-annually in arrears.
 In August 2018, the Group purchased US\$15.1 million of the exchangeable notes.
-The nominal amount of the debt since this purchase has been US\$99.9 million.
+The nominal amount of the debt since this purchase had been US\$99.9 million.
 The notes are convertible into ordinary shares of the parent entity at the applicable exchange rate, at any time prior to the close of business on the second business day immediately preceding the maturity date, at the option of the holder, or repayable on April 1, 2045.
 The conversion rate is 47.112 ADSs per \$1,000 principal amount of notes, equivalent to an exchange price of approximately \$21.88 per ADS.
-The notes include a number of non-financial covenants, all of which were complied with at December 31, 2021.
+The notes include a number of non-financial covenants, all of which were complied with at December 31, 2022.

-In December 2021, Trinity Biotech entered into agreements with five holders of the exchangeable notes for the repurchase of approximately 99.7% of the outstanding notes.
+In December 2021, we entered into agreements with five holders of the exchangeable notes for the repurchase of approximately 99.7% of the outstanding notes.
 The agreements were conditioned on certain lending conditions being met and required shareholder approval, which was obtained in January 2022.
-In January 2022, the Company paid approximately US\$86.7 million to the five note holders, using funds from a new term loan from Perceptive Advisors and the Company's own cash resources.
-It also issued a total of 5.3 million ADSs to the five note holders as partial consideration for the exchange of the notes.
+In January 2022, we paid approximately US\$86.7 million to the five note holders, using funds from a new term loan from Perceptive and the Company's own cash resources.
+We also issued a total of 5.3 million ADSs to the five note holders as partial consideration for the exchange of the notes.
+The remaining outstanding amount owing for exchangeable notes at December 31, 2022 is US\$210,000.

-Term loan with Perceptive Advisors
+Term loan with Perceptive

-In December 2021, the Company and its subsidiaries entered into a US\$81.3 million senior secured term loan credit facility (the "Term Loan") with Perceptive Advisors ("Perceptive"), an investment manager with an expertise in healthcare.
+In December 2021, we and our subsidiaries entered into a US\$81.3 million senior secured term loan credit facility with Perceptive.
 The Term Loan was drawn down in January 2022, when the necessary shareholder approvals were obtained.

-The 48-month term loan will mature in January 2026 and accrues interest at an annual rate equal to 11.25% plus the greater of (a) one-month LIBOR and (b) one percent per annum, and interest is payable monthly in arrears in cash.
+The 48-month term loan will mature in January 2026 and accrues interest at an annual rate equal to 11.25% plus the greater of (a) one-month LIBOR (later changed to the Term SOFR Reference Rate effective from October 28, 2022) and (b) one percent per annum, and interest is payable monthly in arrears in cash.
 The term loan does not require any amortization, and the entire unpaid balance will be payable upon maturity.
 The term loan can be repaid, in part or in full, at a premium before the end of the four-year term.

-In connection with the Term Loan the Company agreed to issue warrants to Perceptive for 2.5 million of the Company's ADSs.
-The per ADS exercise price of the Warrants is US\$1.30.
+In connection with the Term Loan, we agreed to issue warrants to Perceptive for 2.5 million of the Company's ADSs.
+The per ADS exercise price of the Warrants was US\$1.30.
 The warrants are exercisable, in whole or part, until the seventh anniversary of the date of drawdown of the funding under the Term Loan.